Social Science Research

 Social Science Research is the activity of gathering, analysing and interpreting information for a variety of social, economic, educational and political purposes.

 Social Science Research papers consider the principles of effective design of social science research projects with both quantitative and qualitative approaches.
-They contribute to a number of specialist subject areas within the Faculty of Arts and Social Sciences.
-Social Science Research papers begin at 200 level.
+They contribute to a number of specialist subject areas within the School of Social Sciences.

 A competent social researcher has a critical appreciation of contemporary society and social issues based on a sound foundation of social theory and research methodology.
 Researchers need a critical understanding of a range of social research methods and styles.
 Social research design encompasses not only theoretical and methodological but also ethical considerations relating to respect for the rights and welfare of all parties involved in the research.